 Senior researcher in chemotherapy Dr Mariska Lilly says rooibos is a potent antioxidant and anti-inflammatory on skin.
 The element that causes sunburn, UVB, can cause inflammation and skin cancer when not mitigated with sunscreen.
 In her research, Dr Lilly found that rooibos on the skin prevents the cells from dying – this is form of rooibos needs to be administered in its nano form to be effective.
 However, when it comes to sunburn, applying rooibos topically (via a tea bath), it can soothe sunburn.

 There have been a number of studies that have found this link, but more research is necessary.
 One study found that rooibos might stimulate the cells involved in bone density and growth.

 “Rooibos tea improved osteoblast activity at the low level and supported epidemiological evidence suggesting rooibos tea consumption may benefit bone health,” the study says.

 READ MORE: Can Rooibos Tea Really Help You Lose Weight?

 Reduced calorie count

-For anyone who’s trying to lose or maintain their weight, rooibos tea is a great beverage-substitute to most other drinks because it’s basically calorie free.
-Over and above this, a 2014 study suggested that the tea could also help in weight management by increasing one’s levels of leptin (a hormone that regulates food intake and lets your brain know that you’re full).
+For anyone who’s trying to lose or maintain their weight, rejoice!
+Rooibos tea is a great beverage substitute for most other drinks because it’s calorie-free.
+A 2014 study suggested that rooibos tea could also help in weight management.
+It increases levels of leptin (a hormone that regulates food intake and lets your brain know that you’re full).

 So, how much can you actually drink?